david-istvan/cas-grad-faq/README.md

 - pass with distinction,
 - pass, or
 - fail.
-In case of failure, the Examination Committee determines whether the student can continue, what actions are needed, and whether re-examination is necessary.
-The Graduate Curriculum and Policy Committee makes a recommendation to the Department based on the Examination Committee's recommendation. [**TODO: I've put the GCPC here as the recommender but in Jacques' email, it was "The Computer Science Graduate Committee".
-Was that a typo and is it the GCPC?
-Or is it the same?
-Or do we have separate CompSci and SE Grad Committees?**]
+The Graduate Curriculum and Policy Committee makes a recommendation to the Department based on the Examination Committee's recommendation.
+At the first failure, the student gets to redo the exam within a reasonable time frame (no longer than 3 months).
+At the second failure, the student must withdraw.